Mullah Omar: Opium production

 Afghanistan opium poppy cultivation, 1994–2007 (hectares).
 Before the US invasion of Afghanistan in 2001, opium production was almost entirely eradicated (99%) by the Taliban.

 Between 1996 and 1999, the Taliban controlled 96% of Afghanistan's poppy fields and made opium its largest source of taxation.
 Taxes on opium exports was the primary source of income for the Taliban during its rule and subsequent insurgency after 2001.
 In July 2000, Taliban leader Mohammed Omar, in an effort to eradicate heroin production in Afghanistan, declared that growing poppies was un-Islamic, resulting in one of the world's most successful anti-drug campaigns.
 The Taliban enforced a ban on poppy farming via threats, forced eradication, and public punishment of transgressors.
 The result was a 99% reduction in the area of opium poppy farming in Taliban-controlled areas, roughly three-quarters of the world's supply of heroin at the time.
 The ban was effective only briefly due to the deposition of the Taliban in 2001.

+After returning to power following the fall of Kabul in August 2021, the Taliban again moved to eradicate opium production.
+In April 2022, Taliban supreme leader Hibatullah Akhundzada issued a decree banning the cultivation of opium poppy and all types of narcotics across Afghanistan.
+The ban resulted in a dramatic decline in poppy cultivation; by 2023, a UN report recorded a reduction of over 95% in poppy cultivation nationwide, displacing Afghanistan from its position as the world's largest opium producer.
+In Helmand Province, by far the country's largest opium-producing region prior to the ban, cultivation collapsed from an estimated 129,640 hectares in 2022 to just 740 hectares in 2023—a reduction of 99%.
+According to the UNODC, cultivation increased by approximately 19% in 2024 to an estimated 12,800 hectares, largely driven by a geographic shift to northeastern provinces; however, this remained far below the pre-ban level of 232,000 hectares recorded in 2022.
+The ban caused significant economic hardship for rural Afghan farmers, who had previously relied on opium as a primary source of income, with analysts warning of deepening poverty and political instability if sustainable alternative livelihoods are not developed.